rthadani/morpheus/README.md

 # Morpheus

+> Aboard the Nebuchadnezzar, Morpheus reads the screens.
+The crew below jacks
+> into the Matrix one by one — each given a fragment of the dream to shape,
+> each watched, each pulled out when their slice of the world is done.
+Between
+> insertions Morpheus studies what came back, adjusts the next briefing, and
+> sends the next operator under.
+Nothing happens that he didn't dispatch;
+> nothing returns that he doesn't read.
+>
+> Or, if you prefer the older story: Morpheus, son of Hypnos, shaper of
+> dreams.
+He doesn't appear in your sleep himself — he sends the figures who
+> do, decides what each will say, and listens for the dreamer's reaction
+> before sending the next.

-An agent orchestration system where **Claude Code is the executor**.
-You describe work as data (EDN), Morpheus runs Claude Code subprocesses to do it, and a supervisor steers between iterations based on evidence.
+Less poetically: **Morpheus is an agent orchestration system where coding agents are the executors.** You describe work as data (EDN); Morpheus launches `claude` or `pi` CLI subprocesses to do it; a supervisor LLM reads the evidence each one brings back and steers the next iteration.

 ## How it works